Boundedly simple groups of automorphisms of trees: Bounded simplicity of

-Any two translation which are conjugate have the same type.
+Any two translations which are conjugate have the same type.
 We calculate types of some translations: a composition of two rotations and a composition of a rotation and a translation.